laviediu/laviediu.github.io/_posts/2026-06-20-status-report.md

 <br>
 Nervous system report during interaction:<br>
 1) Something to be considered as happiness and peacefulness<br>
+2) Anxiety and lost of focus due to trauma triggers<br>
 <br>
 Nervous system report before everything:<br>
 1) Business as usual<br>